MAKE YOUR OWN ESCAPE ROOM FOR KIDS

 I don’t believe you need to spend a fortune on special materials to create an epic DIY escape room for kids.
 You probably have a few bits and bobs lying around that you can use.
 Here are a few things you can use to add fun to your escape room.

-boxes and containers
+#1 boxes and Container

-Boxes and containers of all different shapes and sizes.
-Great for hiding clues inside.
-Anything can be used, an old pringle tube, a hollowed-out book, a Tupperware box, a file folder and even a backpack.
-I like to lock items inside with clues attached to help players open them.
-You don’t need to have a hasp attached to your box, string wrapped around or a lightweight chain tied shut absolutely does the trick.
+Gra youtself some boxes and containers of all different shapes and sizes.
+They are great for hiding clues inside.
+Anything can be used, an old Pringle tube, a hollowed-out book, a Tupperware box, a file folder, and even a backpack.

-Add some Locks
+#2 Add some Locks

-The power of LIGHT
+#3 The power of LIGHT

 Light up your game with the power of light.
-And let me tell you, UV light is where it’s at!
+And let me tell you, glowing UV light is where it’s at!

 Now here’s a simple but fun idea.
-Try this for a really simple escape room puzzle.
 You will need two pieces of paper.
 Half of the information will be written on one piece of paper and the other part on another.
 Individually, they may reveal nothing, but once overlaid, ta-da!
 The secret message comes to life.
-All it takes is a trusty torch or simply holding up the paper to strong light.
-But hey, why stop there?
-Let your imagination run wild!
-Create a challenge by using codes instead of words, or keep it simple with pictures for the young ones.

-Use your senses
+#4 Use your senses

 Jigsaw puzzles are really easy to create, and you can adapt this simple activity to make some really fun kids’ escape room puzzles.
 You may have an old puzzle at home that you can use or purchase a cheap dollar store puzzle.
 Write your clue on the reverse of the picture.
 Have the players assemble to puzzle to reveal the message.

-Here is a simple idea you can use.
 Grab a cheap picture frame and, using a UV pen, write your clue on the reverse.
 I printed out two identical photos.
 I placed one inside the picture frame and placed it in the room where players could easily see it.
-The other picture I cut up into a puzzle and placed inside a plastic wallet along with the blacklight torch.
-A nice easy puzzle to create and set up.

-Sorting puzzles
+#6 Sorting puzzles

 If you have a three or four-digit lock, these types of clues are a lot of fun.
 For a three-digit lock, you will need a collection of three objects that need to be sorted.
 Items can be sorted by size, shape or colour.
-Here is an example.
-I have locked a box with the code set and 194.
-Attached to the box, I have a picture of a knife, fork and spoon.
-Next to the box, I have a collection of those objects.
-1 knife, 9 forks and 4 spoons all jumbled up.
-All the players need to do is sort and count each of the objects.

 Preparing your Escape Room

-You can have as few or as many puzzles as you like; there isn’t a magic number.
-Variety is more important.
-A single simple puzzle can be separated and made into a more complex problem-solving task.
 Always keep in mind the skill level of your players.
 You can make a simple puzzle appear more complex and interactive by simply hiding and locking elements into boxes.
 Each found element reveals more information to help solve the puzzle.

 I encourage you to hide away puzzle pieces and clues.
 Tuck clues into books, poking out from underneath a cushion or taped on the underside of the table or scrunched paper clues thrown into a clean wastepaper basket.
 There are lots of places to hide puzzles.

 When setting up your puzzles, think about where you want the children to look for clues.
 It’s a good idea to set out some rules at the start of the game.
 For example, no looking under the sink.
-A few simple rules ensure you don’t have a gaggle of eight-year-olds rummaging around in your knicker drawer or rifling through Dad’s prized vintage vinyl collection!

 It goes without saying someone should be around to supervise and offer hints if needed.
 My biggest piece of advice is to let the kids engage their grey matter and work through puzzles.
 Part of the joy of an escape room is experiencing the ah-ha moment.
 If you step in too soon, offering a hint, you may inadvertently stop that magic moment.